2023 Solar Incentives Guide for East Meadow, NY - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local East Meadow solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it will apply to you.
+Your local East Meadow solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives